 While the board of trustees is composed of representatives of the main participants who were party to the class action settlement agreement, namely mining companies, the claimants’ attorneys and Government, there is broad acknowledgement that other stakeholders have a keen and vested interest in the work of the Trust and in the fulfilment of its mandate.

-So, a Trust Advisory Committee is to be established soon to give all key stakeholders the opportunity to advise, give input, and raise concerns with the board members of the Trust.
+The Trust Advisory committee has been established to give all key stakeholders the opportunity to advise, give input, and raise concerns with the board members of the Trust.

 This committee will meet at least twice a year.